 Writer’s Market is an essential primary reference for magazine leads for freelance magazine writers.
 It’s available online and in print.
 Its authors claim that it’s “the most comprehensive database of verified markets available anywhere”.

 The advantage of the Online Writer’s Market is that you don’t have to carry around a bulky 2lb book in your suitcase, and you can access it from anywhere with an Internet connection.

 Writer’s Market is offered in standard and deluxe editions.
 I recommend the deluxe edition.
 It includes a one-year online subscription and access to an easy-to-use searchable database that is updated regularly.

 If you’re on a travel assignment at an interesting destination, and find some potential stories on your journey, you can use it to assess your story idea’s marketability.
 Pull up the online version and scan through it for possible magazine leads while you’re on the road.

-In addition to the online option, all Writer's Market listings contain abbreviated versions of the magazine’s writer’s guidelines, which saves you time when deciding which magazines to pitch, and which to leave off your distribution list.
+In addition to the online option, all Writer's Market listings contain abbreviated versions of the magazine’s writer’s guidelines, which save you time when deciding which magazines to pitch, and which to leave off your distribution list.